Privacy Policy

 The Australian Office of Financial Management (AOFM) collects a range of personal information in carrying out its functions.

-• how you can access the information we hold about you and ask for that information to be corrected
+- how you can access the information we hold about you and ask for that information to be corrected, and

 How we collect personal information